marbl/MetagenomeScope/GENERAL_TODO.md

   And we could have the user just select a neo4j graph database instead of an xdot file (or we could have both options, but with more functionality for the database option since there's more data available there)
+    * We could even generate (from the python script) a folder containing a html page and the pertinent neo4j database, in which that html page auto-loads the neo4j database in that directory.
+Presumably that database would contain all the nodes/edges in the graph, and be able to load different components sequentially.

 * Create a sort of graph/sequence simulator, where the user could say "give me a graph with a frayed rope, a bubble with 3 divergent paths, and two